-Ampleforth is determined to maintain an unwavering focus on the safety and welfare of the children in its care.
+Ampleforth College is determined to maintain an unwavering focus on the safety and welfare of the children in its care.
 Protection of all students is the cornerstone of this College's mission.
 Everyone in this community undertakes to support and live by the Benedictine values, which are entirely consistent with a positive culture of safeguarding.

-The safeguarding of children is paramount in the governance of the School; Ampleforth College is committed to promoting the highest standards in policy and practice.
+The safeguarding of children is paramount in the governance of the school; Ampleforth College is committed to promoting the highest standards in policy and practice.
 All our staff receive regular safeguarding training and updates in order to provide them with the knowledge and skills to safeguard children effectively.
 Students are taught about safeguarding and know how to contact an appropriate adult (including House Parents, Chaplains, Matrons or Tutors) if they need support.

 A Safeguarding Charter has been developed as a live resource for the trustees, staff, students and volunteers at the College.

-Links to the College's most recent Inspection Reports can be found here.
+A link to the College's most recent Inspection Reports can be found here.

 If you are worried about online abuse or the way someone has been communicating online, please make a report to the Child Exploitation and Online Protection (CEOP) agency's website.